alexandrnikitin/blog/_drafts/hoisting-in-net-examples.md

 :warning: This post contains a bunch of examples of the JIT hoisting optimization with assembly listings.
 It's based on the theoretical part ["Hoisting in .NET Explained"][post-part1]

-### Preamble: How to get assembly code

-Windbg

-Library?

-BenchmarkDotNet

 ### Examples